TheMaxi7/Schiff-Alert/README.md

 # Schiff-Alert

-This is a Python script that uses the Twitter API and the Binance API to monitor the tweets of a user named Peter Schiff, who is known for being a critic of Bitcoin, and buy a small amount of Bitcoin whenever he mentions it on his tweets.
+This is a Python script that uses the Twitter API and the Binance API to monitor Peter Schiff's tweets, who is known for being a critic of Bitcoin, and buy a small amount of Bitcoin whenever he mentions it on his tweets.
 It uses the Tweepy library to access Twitter's API and retrieve the most recent tweet from Peter Schiff.
-It then checks if the tweet contains any of the specified keywords related to Bitcoin and, if it does, the script uses the Binance API to place a market order to buy defined amount of Bitcoin.
+It then checks if the tweet contains any of the specified keywords and, if it does, the script uses the Binance API to place a market order to buy a user-defined amount of Bitcoin.

 ## Prerequisites